bacpop/PopPUNK/docs/qc.rst

 reasons why they failed.
 If running with either prune or continue, you may also add ``--retain-failures`` to write a separate sketch database with the failed samples.

+Random match chances in PopPUNK are only calculated and added to the database after the chosen QC step.
+If you use ``poppunk_sketch`` directly, they will be added without any automated QC.

 You can change the genome length cutoff with ``--length-sigma`` which sets the maximum number of standard deviations from the mean, and ``--length-range`` which sets an absolute range of allowable sizes.